Viktor Oskar Tilgner: Life

-Despite a long-standing heart condition and recurring chest pain, he spent a strenuous day working on his Mozart monument, to get it ready on schedule.
-He died of a heart attack the next morning.
+Despite a long-standing heart condition and recurring chest pain, he spent a strenuous day working on his Mozart monument in Vienna, to get it ready on schedule.
+He died of a heart attack the next morning, on 16 April 1896.
 Often considered to be his greatest work, the monument was unveiled a few days after his death.
 The bulk of his estate was bequeathed to his hometown and is now on display at the Bratislava City Gallery.